dgenious-jeremy/frontend_challenge/README.md

 ### `npm install`

-Install various dependencies for the project.
+Installs various dependencies for the project.

 ### `npm start`